Are you unhappy with the number of detractors on your NPS score? Wondering if you could turn those detractors into promoters and how to do it?

 Note: You can also find detractors by manually looking at each factor customer heath scoring systems account in calculating.

-7 Tips To Convert Detractors Into Promoters
+7 Ways To Turn NPS Detractors Into Promoters

 Identifying detractors is step-0 of converting detractors into promoters.